 We had to go after him.

-Bolschy marched straight in, plonked down next to Dange without taking his eyes off the teacher.
+Bolschy wandered in, plonked down next to Dange without taking his eyes off the teacher.
 I could see him through the glass trying to subtly convince Dange to come out, with a few quiet words and a couple of pokes to the ribs, but no, conscientious Dange was committed until the end.
 So Bolschy picked up Dange’s phone, held it up in front of his head for facial recognition, and then fled with his now-unlocked, phone.

 We were halted by the exceedingly attractive middle-aged teacher who accidently sat on me earlier.